dwslab/melt/README.md

 - `Correspondence`<br/>A Correspondence contains a relation (`CorrespondenceRelation`) that holds between two elements from two different ontologies.
 In the literature, it is also known as "Mapping Cell" or "Cell".
 Optionally, a correspondence might have a confidence value,
 and an identifier.
 Note that a correspondence can be extended with further attributes.
 For usability, class `DefaultExtensions`
 contains the most common extensions.
+The correspondence is uniquely identified by the two matching elements as well as the relation.
-- `Alignment`<br/>An alignment is a collection of multiple `Correspondence` instances.
+- `Alignment`<br/>An alignment is a set (no duplicates, no ordering) of multiple `Correspondence` instances.
 In the literature, it is also
 known as "mapping" or "mappings".

 Class `AlignmentSerializer` can be used to persist an alignment to a file and class `AlignmentParser` can parse an alignment
 file directly into a Java object.